 5. Yikes!
 What if there’s no full text link?
 Here’s what you do:

 - Or…go to Google Scholar.
-Ok, ok, I know I just said that it was difficult to use Google to find authoritative primary research articles.
-BUT, if you have a known author and article title (that you located using a database!) you can often locate the full text of that article on Google Scholar.
+If you have a known author and article title (that you located using a database!) you can often locate the full text of that article on Google Scholar.
 Never purchase a full text article!
 Use our interlibrary loan service

 OTHER SOURCES FOR ARTICLES, AS SUGGESTED BY YOUR INSTRUCTOR: